Sword Health Acquires Surgery Hero To Accelerate Global Growth And Expand Its Presence In The UK

 (MENAFN- GlobeNewsWire - Nasdaq) As part of this acquisition, Sword health will collaborate with 18 NHS trusts serving 10 million people to implement its AI Care model, enhancing care delivery and management while significantly reducing costs

-New York & London, Jan.
-23, 2025 (GLOBE NEWSWIRE) -- Sword Health, a global leader in AI Care, making world-class, life-changing care accessible anytime, anywhere, today announced its Acquisition of Surgery Hero , a UK-based innovator in prehabilitation digital health.
+LONDON and NEW YORK, Jan.
+24, 2025 (GLOBE NEWSWIRE) -- Sword Health, a global leader in AI Care, making world-class, life-changing care accessible anytime, anywhere, today announced its Acquisition of Surgery Hero , a UK-based innovator in prehabilitation digital health.
 This acquisition bolsters Sword's investment in the UK, where the National Health Service (NHS) faces the challenge of long musculoskeletal care waitlists and high healthcare costs.
 It also underscores the company's commitment to improving patient outcomes and expanding its impact while expanding their global footprint.

 Surgery Hero's expertise in prehabilitation aligns seamlessly with Sword's platform, enabling a more comprehensive approach to care.
 This collaboration supports faster, smoother recoveries while alleviating pressure on a healthcare system struggling to meet growing patient needs.
 Surgery Hero's product will remain part of Sword Health's offering and its team will be integrated into Sword.